rtyler/brokenco.de/_posts/2015-11-10-choose-happiness.md

 product on brand new infrastructure.
 Truly a testament to the talent of everybody involved.
 We returned from Christmas break in early 2014 and were asked to "do it again" and ship another, even more massive, brand new product.
-Having helped build and delivery multiple products in my career, I took a deep breath, rolled up my sleeves and got started.
+Having helped build and deliver multiple products in my career, I took a deep breath, rolled up my sleeves and got started.
 Many of my coworkers did the same.